Preshy/pikaso-app/README.md

 # PIKASO APP

 ## How to launch?
-Create .env file and copy contents of .env.example to it and set values.
+### Create .env file and copy contents of .env.example to it and set values.
-Then run npm start
+### Then run npm install after that, npm start